SURREAL ADVENTURES

 He must have been an ancient soul from somewhere deep in the universe’s underbelly rather than a shabby sea Captain from the past, as he now appeared.
 I could go on describing his compelling qualities… take my word for it; he always was a cool guy, whatever the earthly guise he assumed.
 Once again, Mo and Eli were right; he seemed the perfect guide for my island tours.

-‘There are no acceptable explanations within paradigms that are too narrow to understand what’s outside the normal purview.
-Even on earth, many things occur that no one has an answer to.’
+There are no acceptable explanations within paradigms that are too narrow to comprehend what lies beyond their usual scope.
+Even on earth, many events take place to which no one has an answer.

 ‘Such as what?’
-I asked.

-‘So, rather than investigate the enigmatic crop patterns, they dismiss our revelations with shabby rationalizations.
+‘Since they’re too clever to look, does this not reveal more about humans than what it tells humans about us, which appears to be more than they are willing to acknowledge?
+Consequently, such evidence is often dismissed or mocked, particularly among archaeologists who should be most inquisitive.
+Instead of investigating the enigmatic crop patterns, they dismiss our revelations with shoddy rationalisations.
 Unfortunately, few in the scientific community seem to care, so no one is held accountable.
-That’s a much easier way to handle what might otherwise be too threatening to one’s career.’
+That’s a much easier way to deal with what might otherwise threaten one’s career.’

 ‘What are you suggesting… that off-worlders created them?’

 ‘No, not really, although I have gone along for the ride with certain artists.
 It’s interesting to watch, even though most farmers don’t appreciate their masterpieces.
-Most designs are already programmed into our laser technology, which explains why encryptions occur very quickly at night.’
+Most of our designs are already programmed into our laser technology, which explains why encryptions occur very quickly at night.’

 ‘After all your recent epiphanies on the island, you will recognise things as they are on these islands and discern truth from falsehood; it will seem so obvious you will wonder why you couldn’t do this back home.
+In particular, you will observe how unsettled so-called settled science has become over the years.
+Many scientific nuggets no longer remain valid after a generation or two, yet the narratives often persist for years due to vested interests of power and money.

-‘I recall how, in Magellan’s time, many believed the earth was flat.
-Few think that now, yet your world continues to believe in many other things even more ridiculous.’
+‘In Magellan’s time, I recall how much of humanity believed the earth was flat.
+Hardly anyone thinks that now, yet your world continues to believe in many other fabrications even more ridiculous.’

 ‘Have you ever tried it?
 If not, how would you know?
 Every day in your world, initiates walk across scorching hot coals as part of a spiritual ceremony.’